Mohammadjamiu/tahugo/content/electronics/resources-for-learning-electronics-from-scratch.md

 </li>

 <li>
-<a class="links-to-others" href="https://www.youtube.com/c/MAKE/search?query=collins">Collins Lab </a>
+<a class="links-to-others" href="https://www.youtube.com/c/MAKE/search?query=collins">Makezine</a>
 <br>
-is a series or playlist in the Make YouTube channels in which he deals with some electronics stuff in a better and fun way.
+Makezine is a youtube channel with lots of electronic resource and part of the series or playlist I love is that of <a class="links-to-others" href="https://www.youtube.com/watch?v=Kv7Y8nAOoFE">Collins Lab</a> in which collins deals with some electronic stuff in a better and fun way.
 </li>

 <li>
-<a class="links-to-others" href="https://youtube.com/playlist?list=PLr_CZLgMkHeWFI1uf5yR2ouhlh00ycHn9
+<a class="links-to-others" href="https://www.youtube.com/c/Electroboom/featured">ElectroBOOM </a>
-">ElectroBOOM </a>
 <br>
 If you love to learn electronics in a funny way, this channel electroboom got you because he does some mistakes intentionally which seems to be dangerous but that way he his teaching you not to make such mistakes too.
 </li>